godzilla3m/LLB/README.md

 8\.
 Write Short notes on: Classes of Criminal Courts

 9\.
-Sessions Judges may pass Write Short notes on Sentences which High Courts and
+Write Short notes on Sentences which High Courts and Sessions Judges may pass.

 10\.
 Write Short notes on: Sentences which Magistrates may pass